bipin2242/basic_login_page/README.md

 # basic_login_page
-This is just a basic logi page.
+This is just a basic login page.
 ## test